iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Cases projections are now very out of step with official figures.
+App says 30k per day new cases reducing, reality is 50k per day and growing.
+False security is dangerous!!<br> :date: __2021-07-17 15:36:16__

+> Doesnt differ from long covid symptoms as a reporting app - i would find it useful to have a section on the longevity of symptoms<br> :date: __2021-07-12 17:42:05__

 > Please add a small script to this app so that if I have already logged my symptoms, the app doesn't send a notification to do it.
 It's intrusive and very annoying.<br> :date: __2021-07-08 12:08:59__